Southwest Airlines' #epicfail takes social media by storm

 Last week, a series of massive winter storms slammed the U.S. and virtually shut down holiday travel in some parts of the country.

-All airlines had cancellations and delays, but none like Southwest Airlines, which has cancelled more than 15,000 flights--ten times more than any other carrier.
+All airlines had cancellations and delays, but none like Southwest Airlines, which has canceled more than 15,000 flights — 10 times more than any other carrier.

 #Southwest #southweststolechristmas has been in the airport for over 24 hours with 2 little kids and 1 infant, no flights going home, no where to go.
 No sleep for over 36hours, southwest has no explanation, no hotel, no flights go home, out of diapers, out of formula, hopeless pic.twitter.com/1ibXV550VV— L Z (@LZ68916343) December 26, 2022